mljar/automl-app/README.md

 ### Training Notebook 📓

-If you would like to increast the input file limit please change the cell:
+If you would like to increase the input file limit, please change the cell:

 ```python
 data_file = mr.File(label="Upload CSV with training data", max_file_size="1MB")